Create incredible candidate experiences that communicate your brand, mission, and values with recruitment marketing solutions.Learn more

 If you have reviews like these, it doesn’t necessarily mean you’re a bad company.
 Often, it just means your detractors are louder than your advocates.

 Remember, reviews should be honest and optional.
-If your personnel have had a positive experience (of course they have, you’re a great company!), a simple ask can be just the trick to prompt their positive feedback.
+If your employees have had a positive experience (of course they have, you’re a great company!), a simple ask can be just the trick to prompt their positive feedback.
 Over time, those reviews turn your online reputation around and pull job seekers in.

 This is a BIG red flag for job seekers.
 While the exact details vary, the accounts I have witnessed follow the same general story: